 A sesamoid bone is a bone embedded in a tendon.
-Most bones in the human body are connected to each other at joints.
-But sesamoid bones are the ones that are not connected to any other bone.
-Instead, they are connected only to tendons or are embedded in muscle.
-In the foot, the sesamoids are two pea-shaped bones located in the ball of the foot, beneath the big toe joint.
+Most bones in the human body are connected to one other at joints.
+Sesamoid bones are, however, not connected to any other bone, but to tendons, or are embedded in muscle.
+Sesamoids are two pea-shaped bones in the foot.
+They are located in the ball of the foot – beneath the big toe joint.

 Sesamoids act like pulleys by providing a smooth surface over which the tendons slide.
 The sesamoids in the forefoot also assist with weightbearing and absorbing the weight placed on the ball of the foot when walking, running and jumping.

 Sesamoids, like any other bones in our body, can fracture.
 The tendons that surround the sesamoid bones can also become irritated and inflammed and this is termed as sesamoiditis, a type of tendinitis.

 Increased pressure to the sesamoids causes sesamoiditis.
 They are associated with activities requiring increased pressure on the ball of the foot, such as running, basketball, football, golf, tennis, and ballet.